 “A brand is defined by the customer experience.
 The experience is delivered by the employee” – Shep Hyken

 Besides, mistakes can jeopardize the future of a logistics business.
 Delivering a parcel twice or delivering the wrong product can make the difference between profit and loss as well as affect the reputation of the business.
 Negative reviews spread like wildfire.
 Frontline upskilling and reskilling can help in making employees more efficient to avoid such mistakes that can cost the company.

-So, how to upskill or reskilling your frontline workers?
+So, how do you upskill or reskill your frontline workers?
 Here are 5 effective ways.